MATH 403

 You may collaborate on homework with one other person, but you must state that you did, and both you will get the same grade.

 Exams must be your own.
-No online resources allowed.
-You can use any of the textbooks stated on the syllabus.
+No online resources, notes or textbooks allowed.

 Math Dept policy on unauthorized online resources: